• 22 S. State St. Clearfield, UT 84015

 Davis County Administration Building in Farmington, Room 131

-The purpose of Davis Links is to provide a monthly forum that links service providers to available community resources.
-A monthly topic is selected, and a main presenter opens the meeting by giving a brief overview of the topic.
-The group then hears short presentations from several community organizations that provide resources for that topic.
+The purpose of Davis Links is to provide a monthly forum that links service providers to available community resources and provides training opportunities.
+Each forum either includes a topic with local resources or training.
 A networking event is also held each September.

 Time/Place: